Cape Sable Island: New England Planters

 Following the Acadian Expulsion in the 1750s, the island was settled by the New England Planters from Cape Cod and nearby Nantucket Island.
 The waters off southwestern Nova Scotia had been well known to them since the days of French settlement in the early 17th century.
 While the tides of the Gulf of Maine may have brought a few exploring fishermen from Nantucket to the island, it was an entirely different tide that spawned the eventual permanent English settlement—a political tide.

 Many Cape New Englanders took advantage of the offer of 50 acre of land to each male adult who would leave his home and live on those vacated lands in Atlantic Canada.
 Cape Sable Island was well known to Cape Cod fishermen and they moved north in 1760 to take advantage of a new life.
 The Cape Sable settlement soon became, and remains today, an important base for inshore fisheries.
 It is famous as the birthplace of the Cape Islander fishing boat, a motor fishing boat which emerged about 1905.
 Ferry service provided transportation to the island in the early 20th century.
 A causeway was eventually constructed for pedestrian and automobile traffic, opening on August 5, 1949.
 Today the lobster fishery is the island's biggest industry.

 American Revolution

 Raid on Cape Sable Island (1778)

-During the American Revolution, on September 4, 1778, the light infantry company of the 84th Regiment of Foot (Royal Highland Emigrants), under the command of Cpt.
-Ranald MacKinnon, was in the Raid of Cape Sable Island.
-American Privateers were threatening Cape Sable Island when the 84th Regiment arrived; they surprised the ship in the night and destroyed it.
+During the American Revolution, American Privateers threatened Cape Sable Island.
+On September 4, 1778, the light infantry company of the 84th Regiment of Foot (Royal Highland Emigrants), under the command of Cpt.
+Ranald MacKinnon, surprised the ship in the night and destroyed it.
 For his aggressive action, MacKinnon was praised highly by Brigadier General Eyre Massey.
 In response, one of his friends, Cpt.
 MacDonald, wrote to Major John Small, "McKinnon was embarrassed by the praise of the General and requested it not be inserted in the record since he only did his duty."